-- In patients requiring in-patient care, adequate precautionary measures should be strictly observed, especially if patient is elderly, frail or in the presence of multiple / uncontrolled co-morbidities.
+- In patients requiring in-patient care, adequate precautionary measures should be strictly observed, especially if the patient is elderly, frail, or in the presence of multiple/uncontrolled co-morbidities.

 - Patients who are stable and not in need of in-patient care should be discharged at the earliest.